-There’s 23 different events that specialize in different fields of science from Environmental Chemistry to Gravity Vehicle to Anatomy and Physiology!
+There’s 23 different events that specialize in different fields of science from Environmental Chemistry to Forestry to Anatomy and Physiology!
 Building events to Test Events, we’ve got it all!

-Invitational Tournaments run occasionally from November through January.
-Our Regional Tournament is in February and our State Tournament in March.
+Invitational Tournaments run occasionally from November through January, with our Regional Tournament in February and our State Tournament in March.
 All tournaments are on Saturdays, and we practice once a week on Tuesdays.

 The Spanish Club takes cultural trips and does cultural activities.
 We take our annual trip to the Dia de los Muertos festival in Chicago and visit the Mexican Art Museum.
 We build altars at the CP libraries to honor the day of the dead.
 In May we sponsor our Annual charity event "Pulsera Project" where members sell handwoven bracelets and bags made by hand by artisans in Nicaragua.
 All proceeds to go artisans in Nicaragua and Guatemala.
 Fundraiser runs for 2 weeks.
 We also participate in HOCO parade and pep rally.

 Dues of $28 yearly.
 Club meets every other Tuesday or as needed after school.

 Develop a combination of public speaking, acting, and argumentation skills in a fun, competitive atmosphere.
 Compete against surrounding schools as well as at state and national tournaments.

 Meet on Tuesdays from 2:45-3:30 in room D120.
 Competition season runs from September - March.
 Tournaments generally take place on Saturdays.

 Sponsor: John Lambersie